webuimaker/quincysland-cms/content/properties/10183-N-Blackboot-Dr.md

 Mohave County is home to so many great adventure opportunities!
 You can hang out above the Grand Canyon on the Skywalk, see London Bridge or explore Parashant National Monument Park.
 If water is more your thing, Lake Havasu is just an hour away.

 From this piece of land, it won't take very long to get to many great destinations:

-- 45 minutes to The Grand Canyon
+* 1.5 hours to The Grand Canyon
-- 1 hour to Las Vegas!
+* 2 hours to Las Vegas!
-- 2-hour drive to Phoenix
+* 3 hour drive to Phoenix

 Some of the included pictures weren't taken at the parcel, but are representative of the area.